Érick Gutiérrez: Pachuca

-Gutiérrez joined Pachuca of the Liga MX at the age of 12.
+Gutiérrez joined Liga MX club Pachuca at the age of 12.
 In his early career he started as a right-back, then moved to midfield.
 He made his debut on 26 October 2013 as a starter in a 0–0 draw at home against Cruz Azul.
 He made ten more appearances including 4 more starts that season.
 He was made a permanent starter at the beginning of the 2014–15 Liga MX season under the management of Diego Alonso.
 Gutiérrez scored his first Liga MX goal on 7 February 2015 in a 1–1 home draw against Toluca.
 In April 2016, at the age of 20, Gutiérrez was assigned as Pachuca's captain after only 70 league matches.
 At the end of the Clausura 2016, he was named on the tournament's Best XI.

-In his time at the club, he amassed 144 league appearances.
+In his time at the club, Gutiérrez amassed 144 league appearances.

 PSV

 On 29 August 2018, Gutiérrez joined Dutch club PSV Eindhoven on a five-year contract, joining up with international teammate Hirving Lozano.
 He was handed jersey number 25.
 On 15 September, he made his debut with PSV against ADO; within five minutes of being subbed in, Gutiérrez assisted in Lozano's goal as well as scoring himself in their 7–0 away win.
 Three days later, he made his UEFA Champions League debut against Barcelona, coming on in the 82nd minute for Pablo Rosario in PSV's 4–0 defeat.
 On 30 October, he would score his first KNVB Cup goal during the second round match against RKC Waalwijk, scoring in the first minute of the game but PSV would go on losing 3–2.

 The following season, he was handed the number 15 jersey.
 In September, he picked up a hand injury while training with the national team and returned in a match against PEC Zwolle, coming on as a substitute and scoring the fourth goal of the 4–0 victory.

 During the 2020–21 season, Gutiérrez suffered from two different injuries, only playing 150 minutes during the whole Eredivisie season.
 In the subsequent season, he became more important for PSV, playing more games and scoring a goal in the KNVB Cup Final against Ajax.

 On 11 August 2022, it was announced that Gutiérrez had signed a contract extension with PSV that runs until 2025.
 This was just one day after he scored in the team's 4–3 aggregate victory over AS Monaco in their Champions League Qualification game.